-How Much Should I Pay or Charge for House Sitting?
+How Much Should I Pay a House Sitter?
+7 Things to Consider.

 So you’re finally going to take your dream vacation — and it’s a long one.
-You’ve booked the tickets, set money aside for spending, and got the time off from work; but what to do about your day-to-day housekeeping duties (i.e. watering plants, feeding the fish, turning off the porch lights, etc.)?
-Your best bet is to hire someone you trust to look after your place, but now you have to figure out how much to pay him or her.
+You’ve booked the tickets, set money aside, and got the time off from work.
+But what to do about your day-to-day housekeeping duties (i.e., watering plants, feeding the fish, turning off the porch lights, etc.)?
+Your best bet is to hire a house sitter, and preferably that’s someone you trust to look after your place.
+But now you have to figure out how much to pay them.
 A quick Google search reveals the normal going rates for your location, but still not the exact figure you’re looking for.

 The first thing to consider when figuring out what to pay your house sitter is your location.
-Since the average house sitting rates — and overall costs of living — change from city to city and in suburban areas and small towns, it’s important to determine what other people are paying for similar services in your area.
-You can do some online research, ask in a local online forum or chat up friends and neighbors in your area to get a good estimate of the local going rate.
+Because the average house-sitting rates — and overall costs of living — change from city to city and in suburban areas and small towns, it’s important to determine what other people are paying for similar services in your area.
+You can do some online research, ask in a local online forum like Nextdoor, or chat up friends and neighbors in your area to get a good estimate of the local going rate.

-The more responsibilities you assign your sitter, the more time they’ll spend in your home, which means your need to be prepared to pay them accordingly.
-Jobs that require the sitter to stay at your place overnight are best charged by a daily rate, while smaller tasks, like once-daily visits can be billed hourly.
-Also, emergency, late night visits and/or anything that falls on a holiday should be compensated fairly, too.
+The more responsibilities you assign your sitter, the more time they’ll spend in your home, which means you need to be prepared to pay them accordingly.
+Jobs that require the sitter to stay at your place overnight are best charged by a daily rate, while smaller tasks, like once-daily visits, can be billed hourly.
+Emergency visits, late-night visits, or anything that falls on a holiday should be compensated fairly, too.

 Something else to consider when figuring out what to pay your house sitter is the size of the space they’ll be responsible for.
-For example, large homes—with bigger spaces to clean/ look after—require a lot more effort than say, a studio apartment.
-Therefore, the amount you’ll pay for house sitting should vary depending on the size and type of space being cared for.
+For example, large homes with bigger spaces to clean and look after require a lot more effort than, say, a studio apartment.
+Therefore, the amount you’ll pay for house sitting should vary depending on the size and type of space you’re asking someone to care for.

 House sitting rates should also include provisions for any day-to-day house-related needs.
 If you think there’s a chance your sitter will need to make a grocery or hardware store run, make sure you’re prepared to cover those costs in your pay rate.
 Or better yet, offer up a decent per diem (for food and other essentials) as part of your payment so you never have to worry about reimbursing.

-Lastly, before you tally up your final number, take into account what amenities you’ll be providing for your sitter — i.e. a fully-stocked fridge, free Wi-Fi, beer, swimming pool access — to get an idea of what you’re already paying for.
-This doesn’t mean you should dock their pay for every single convenience given, rather, it’s just a reminder that the more you already have to offer—the less they’ll have to spend (or charge you for) later.
+Lastly, before you tally up your final number, take into account what amenities you’ll be providing for your sitter — i.e., a fully-stocked fridge, free WiFi, beer, swimming pool access — to get an idea of what you’re already paying for.
+This doesn’t mean you should dock their pay for every single convenience — rather, it’s just a reminder that the more you already have to offer, the less they’ll have to spend (or charge you for) later.